mhpranta12/LMS/README.md

 ## Bonus Feature
 - PDF generation for All of the books
 ## Assumptions and design decisions
-- Architecture: Clean Architecture (To ensure proper organization, single responsiblity, testability)
+- Architecture: Clean Architecture (To ensure proper organization, single responsibility, testability)
 - Design Principles : SOLID (To ensure separation of concern)

 - Design Patterns  : Unit of work (To ensure atomicity of operations) , Repository (To ensure single responsibility)